mgsosna/mattsosna.com/_posts/data_engineering/2022-01-17-Intermediate-SQL.md

 ### Window functions
 Window functions are similar to aggregation functions (anything with a `GROUP BY`) in that they apply a calculation to a grouped set of values.
 Unlike aggregation functions, however, _window functions don't reduce the number of rows._

 Let's say we take the average score for each student.
-On lines 4-6 below, we add the `OVER` and `PARTITION BY` to convert the aggregation into a window functions.
+On lines 4-6 below, we add the `OVER` and `PARTITION BY` to convert the aggregation into a window function.

 {% include header-sql.html %}
 ```sql